 AUGUST 25-26, 2017: DEBORAH COLLEY, Letter To Congress: A WILD Sanity

-Carbondale local, Deborah Colley, will be working with dancers of CoMotion, local musicians of Raccoon Fight, and filmmaker Jeremiah Hutchens to create a outdoor installation and film.
-Deborah Colley is a local performer, educator, organizer and choreographer.
+Carbondale local, Deborah Colley, the dancers of CoMotion, local musicians Morgan Williams, Sarah Morehouse, Eric Baumheier, Dylan Fixmer, and filmmaker Jeremiah Hutchens created a outdoor installation and film.
+Deborah Colley, director of the project, is a local performer, educator, organizer and choreographer.
 She is a founding member of CoMotion: a conscious movement project and is the choreographer of Carbondale Arts’ Green Is The New Black Fashion Extravaganzas.
-She teaches modern dance through DanceLAB, serves as the Associate Director of Dance Initiative and the Operations Manager for Carbondale Arts and The Launchpad.

 MAY 21-28, 2017: MARIELIS GARCIA & DAVID NORSWORTHY